lgdd/lgdd/README.md

 # bonjour 🐻‍❄️

-I used work at [Liferay](https://www.liferay.com/).
+I used to work at [Liferay](https://www.liferay.com/).
 I like open source stuff.
 I like to help.

 Because of all of the above, you'll find many repositories to help Liferay developers.